Brock Turner set to leave jail early

 What's next for Turner?

-While Turner's jail sentence will be finished, he must still complete a three-year probation period as a sex offender when he returns to Ohio, which means he must enter a sex offender management program for at least one year or as long as three.
+While Turner's jail sentence will be finished, he must still complete three years of probation period as a sex offender when he returns to Ohio.
+He will enter a sex offender management program for at least one year or as long as three.

 Such programs tend to consist of group counseling sessions led by psychologists focused on cognitive behavioral treatment.
 Typically, the goal is to address underlying anti-social behavior that leads to distorted ways of thinking about sex, relationships and empathy toward others.